On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Genetic profiles defined by correlated SNPs - A GWA study

-Data from a GWA study of lung cancer presented in Hung et al. (2008) are utilized.
+Data from a GWA study of lung cancer (Hung et al. 2008) are utilized.
 Genotyping was performed with the Illumina Sentrix HumanHap300 BeadChip, including 317,139 SNPs of subjects from the International Agency for Research on Cancer (IARC) lung cancer study.
 The top 200 SNPs, ranked by their p-value for association with lung cancer (adjusted for age, sex, and country) were selected.
-The correlation (Linkage Disequilibrium) structure is seen in Figure 6(a).
+The correlation (Linkage Disequilibrium) structure is shown in Figure 4(a).
 We observe 27 groups of SNPs, where SNPs are correlated within each group and uncorrelated between groups.
-Correlations are overwhelmingly positive, with a small number of negative correlations observed.
-Table 3, shows the average sample correlation within each of the 27 groups, for the 89 SNPs that are correlated with at least one other polymorphism.
+Correlations are overwhelmingly positive.
+Table 2, shows the average sample correlation within each of the 27 groups, for the 89 SNPs that are correlated with at least one other polymorphism.

-The algorithm in Section 4 is used to generate a predetermined clustering structure for 6000 subjects, using simulated observations from 200 SNPs, whilst the specified homogenous groups resemble those in the real data set.
+The algorithm in Section 3.1 is used to generate a predetermined clustering structure for 6000 subjects, using simulated observations from 200 SNPs, whilst the specified homogenous groups resemble those in the real data set.
 For 12 predetermined clusters, we consider 32 homogenous groups of SNPs.
 For the first 27 groups, we specify within-group correlations that match the within-group correlations in the real data set.
 For the last five groups, created to satisfy the requirements of the proposed algorithm, we determine a very small within-group correlation of 0.01.
 This is because each one of the 10 SNPs in the last 5 groups corresponds to a SNP in the real data that is not correlated with any other SNP.
-The clustering structure in the simulated data is exactly as pre-determined, with 12 clusters containing 500 subjects each (Supplemental material, Section S5, Figure S5).
-Within-group sample correlations for the simulated data are shown in Table 3.
+The clustering structure in the simulated data is exactly as pre-determined, with 12 clusters containing 500 subjects each (Supplementary Material, Section S5, Figure S8).
+Within-group sample correlations for the simulated data are shown in Table 2.
 The simulated dataset replicates almost exactly the real within-group correlations.
-Such control is a considerable improvement compared to the standard algorithm implemented in Papathomas et al. (2012) and described in Section 2.
+Such control is a considerable improvement compared to the standard algorithm described in Section 2.